 where $\bm{h}_n$ is the normal component of the magnetic field.
 Furthermore, expression~\eqref{IBC2} links the variation of $\bm{e}_t$ through $d$ (or the normal flux density) to the mean value of $\bm{h}_t$ (or the flux divergence on the thin surface).
 It expresses the conservation of the magnetic flux inside the thin region~\cite{Krahenbuhl1993}.

-Depending on the problem one wishes to solve, the effects of the two IBCs~\eqref{IBC1} and~\eqref{IBC2} are more or less predominant.
+Depending on the problem one wishes to solve, the effects of the two ICs~\eqref{IBC1} and~\eqref{IBC2} are more or less predominant.
 For HTS modeling, with \mbox{$\mu=\mu_0$} and $\rho$ being highly nonlinear, \eqref{IBC1} becomes more important than~\eqref{IBC2}.
-Similar to the classical TS approach, the proposed model includes both IBCs.
-However, since these IBCs are defined from auxiliary 1-D FE problems, the TS model constructed in this paper permits time-transient and nonlinear analysis while considering the penetration of $\bm{h}_t$ in the thin region.
+Similar to the classical TS approach, the proposed model includes both ICs.
+However, since these ICs are defined from auxiliary 1-D FE problems, the TS model constructed in this paper permits time-transient and nonlinear analysis while considering the penetration of $\bm{h}_t$ in the thin region.